-How to Reduce Customer Churn: 7 Tactics for Solo Founders
+How to Reduce Customer Churn: A Practical SaaS Playbook

-Most churn advice assumes you have a customer success team.
+Figuring out how to reduce customer churn is the highest-leverage problem most SaaS founders face.
+Most customer churn advice assumes you have a customer success team.
 You don’t.
 You have yourself, a Stripe dashboard, and maybe a support inbox.
-These seven churn prevention strategies are ranked by effort vs impact so you tackle the right one first.
+These seven customer churn prevention strategies are ranked by effort vs impact so you tackle the right one first.

-If you haven’t diagnosed your churn problem yet, start with the complete churn diagnosis guide — then come back here for the fix.
-For a shorter overview of churn metrics and the same seven actions in condensed form, see Reduce Churn: The Practical Guide.
+If you haven’t diagnosed your customer churn problem yet, start with the complete churn diagnosis guide, then come back here for the fix.
+For a shorter overview of customer churn metrics and the same seven actions in condensed form, see Reduce Churn: The Practical Guide.

 Not all customer churn reduction tactics deserve your time equally.
 Here’s how each one ranks when you’re the only person on the team.